 Apple Inc.

-The SEC 10-Q filing's formatting, headers, and structure are preserved in Markdown.
+Here, we can see the SEC 10-Q filing's formatting, headers, and structure preserved in Markdown.

 Reusable Convert-and-Save Helper